codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-feature-management.md

 ---
 title: "Codefresh on-premises feature management"
-description: "Enable/disable features in the Codefresh platform"
+description: "Enable/disable features for Codefresh accounts in your organization"
 group: installation
 toc: true
 ---

-Codefresh platform/system administrators can toggle specific features of the Codefresh platform in on-premises environments.
+Codefresh account administrators can toggle specific features of the Codefresh platform on/off in on-premises environments.
 Feature management helps you to easily implement and manage functionality on an as- and when-needed basis.

+You can enable or disable features for:
+1. A single account
+1. Specific accounts
+1. All accounts in the organization

-## Manage features in on-premises platforms
+## Enable/disable features in on-premises platforms
 Enable a feature for all accounts, or override the default setting and enable/disable the feature selectively for specific accounts.
-The overrides are retained when you change the default setting for the feature.
+Account-level feature overrides are retained when you change the default setting for the feature.
 Review the [feature list](#on-premises-feature-list) to understand the implications of enabling a feature.

 1. Sign in to Codefresh.
 1. On the top-right, click your avatar and then select **Admin Panel**.
 1. From the sidebar, click **Feature Management**.
-1. To enable a feature for all accounts under **Enable**, toggle the required feature to **ON**.
+1. To enable a feature for _all accounts_ under **Enable**, toggle the required feature to **ON**.
-1. To enable or disable the feature for specific accounts, click the **Edit** icon, and then select the accounts from the **Enable feature for** and **Disable feature for** lists, as required.
+1. To enable or disable the feature for _a single account or for specific accounts_, click the **Edit** icon, and then select the accounts from the **Enable feature for** and **Disable feature for** lists, as required.

 {% include image.html
   lightbox="true"